woox99/Builtin-WebScraper-Tutorial/README.md

 # previous code here..
 ```

-Let's create a function ``get_company_techs(entity_id, company_name):`` that will essentially be the functionality of our earlier created ``api_request.py`` script, but we will change it slightly to encompase the Company ID, and Compnay Name in the dataclass:
+Let's create a function ``get_company_techs(entity_id, company_name):`` that will essentially be the functionality of our earlier created ``api_request.py`` script, but we will change it slightly to encompase the Company ID, and Company Name in the dataclass:

 ```python
 def get_company_techs(entity_id, company_name):